kiwidamien/RandomResources/docs/_sources/content/trips/new_zealand/south_island.rst.txt

   * This `list of waterfalls <https://nzpocketguide.com/12-wonderful-waterfalls-new-zealand/>`__ makes Purakaunui Falls and McLean Falls look worth visiting.
-  * This `list of 10 things to do in the Catlins <https://nzpocketguide.com/10-must-dos-in-the-catlins/>`__  have the following POI to me:
+  * This `list of 10 things to do in the Catlins <https://nzpocketguide.com/10-must-dos-in-the-catlins/>`__  have the following POI to me

     * Nugget Point
     * Cathedral Caves
     * Curio Bay (mostly for the penguins!)